goodloop/autoware_auto_mirror/src/planning/parking_planner/design/parking_planner-design.md

 Parking Planner Design {#parking-planner}
 ================================================

+> Note: this package is **deprecated**, the current parking planner library is in package @ref astar-search.

 # Purpose
 The purpose of the parking planner is to plan complex maneuvers for moving a vehicle into and out of parking spots, avoiding obstacles along the way.